-Backflow prevention devices are regulated by the Plumbing and Drainage Regulation 2003.
-An owner of an installed testable backflow prevention device must register the device with Council and at least once each year have the device inspected or tested by a person who is licensed to do the work.
+Backflow prevention devices come under the Plumbing and Drainage Regulation 2019.
+An owner of an installed testable backflow prevention device must register the device with Council and at least once each year and have the device inspected or tested by a person who is licensed to do the work.
 A person that inspects or tests a testable backflow prevention device must, within 10 business days after inspecting or testing the device, give the local government written results of the inspection or test in the approved form.

-To remind the owner that their backflow prevention device is due for testing, Council issue a First and Final Notice at the beginning of the month that the device is due to be tested.
+To remind the owner that their backflow prevention device is due for testing, Council issue an annualised First and Final Notice at the beginning April that the device is due to be tested.
 Failure to comply with the notice will result in a Show Cause Notice being issued, and then an Enforcement Notice with legal ramifications if no action is taken.
 To aid the process of better understanding your obligations, see the below Information Sheet:

 Trade waste is liquid waste generated from any industry, business, trade or manufacturing premises, other than domestic sewage from a hand basin, shower, bath, toilet or other domestic fixture.